FuelLabs/sway-standards/standards/src_7/README.md

 ### - `StringData: String`

-The `StringData` variant SHALL be used when the stored metadata for the corresponding asset and key is of the `String` type.
+The `StringData` variant SHALL be used when the stored metadata for the corresponding asset and `String` key pair is of the `String` type.
 The `StringData` variant MUST be used when a URI is required but MAY contain any arbitrary `String`.

 ### - `IntData: u64`

-The `IntData` variant SHALL be used when the stored metadata for the corresponding asset and key is of the `u64` type.
+The `IntData` variant SHALL be used when the stored metadata for the corresponding asset and `Sting` key pair is of the `u64` type.

 ### - `BytesData: Bytes`

-The `BytesData` variant SHALL be used when the stored metadata for the corresponding asset and key is of the `Bytes` type.
+The `BytesData` variant SHALL be used when the stored metadata for the corresponding asset and `String` key pair is of the `Bytes` type.
 The `BytesData` variant should be used when storing custom data such as but not limited to structs and enums.

 ## Require Functions